 What is Microworking?

-Anything from walking a dog to putting up an IKEA wardrobe to mowing somebody’s lawn.
+You can make money from anything from walking a dog to putting up an IKEA wardrobe to mowing somebody’s lawn.
+That is what makes this one of the best online jobs for college students.
 You need just enough skill and experience to complete the jobs you take on to your customers’ satisfaction.
-You’ll want to ensure you get a good review.
+You’ll want to ensure you provide good customer service and get a good review.

 50. Freebie Hunter

 If you have some time to kill online, you’ll be surprised how much free stuff you can find.
 You can sign up to offers on sites like Swagbucks and Prizerebel, hunt around for product tests, or look into the many ways you can get yourself some free Amazon gift cards.
 You won’t earn money, as such, but determined freebie hunters often come across vouchers worth a considerable amount of money.

 How do you get started?
 Train yourself up on all the various different ways to grab online freebies – there’s a surprising amount out there if you sign up to the right sites.
 It’s not really work – more of an online treasure hunt – but being a member of the right panels, survey and cashback sites is the best start.

 It’s good to have in-depth knowledge of the internet and the ability to know a genuine offer from a scam.
 Strong organisational skills are helpful too, as sometimes you’ll need to make sure you follow things up or cancel trials – to ensure your freebies don’t end up costing you money.

 If you like the idea and want to know where to start, read our dedicated guide to finding free stuff online.

 Something we love here at HomeWorkingClub is getting involved in panels and focus groups.
 Distinct from surveys, these usually involve one-on-one participation, often by video call, or sometimes even face-to-face.
 They also pay MUCH more money than online surveys do, with $100 or more for an hour of your time far from unusual.